grinnell-cs/csc151-images/_eboards/eboard37.md

 ### Other good things (no tokens)

+Note: Softball seems to have moved their games.
+Or I was very confused when I put this together.
+Please check the calendar.

 * Saturday, 2024-05-04 (aka "Star Wars Day"), 1:00--3:00pm, Softball Complex.
   _Softball vs. Lawrence_.
 * Saturday, 2024-05-04 (aka "Star Wars Day"), 3:00--5:00pm, Softball Complex.